K1WIZ/oncallConnector/README.md

 Enjoy reliable alerting and wakeup.

 Soon to be added improvements:
-1) POCSAG actions for sending alerts to an optional POCSAG private paging transmitter.
+1) POCSAG actions for sending alerts to an optional POCSAG private paging transmitter. (complated)
+2) support for Pushover API (api.pushover.net) - (completed)